reduxjs/redux-toolkit/docs/rtk-query/overview.md

 ### Use Hooks in Components

 Finally, import the auto-generated React hooks from the API slice into your component file, and call the hooks in your component with any needed parameters.
-RTK Query will automatically fetch data on mount, re-fetch when parameters change, provide `{data, isFetching}` values in the result, and re-render the component as those values change:
+RTK Query will automatically fetch data on mount, re-fetch when parameters change, provide `{data, isLoading}` values in the result, and re-render the component as those values change:

 ```ts
 import * as React from 'react'